Lateral epicondylitis is pain over the lateral epicondyle bone on the outside of the elbow. Another name for it is tennis elbow.

 - Playing tennis or golf

-- Work that requires repetitive wrist extension and gripping with a closed fist
+- Jobs that use repetitive wrist extension and gripping with a closed fist

 - Muscle imbalance